add2wsd/addos/README.md

   <a href="https://github.com/add2wsd/addos/commits/main"><img src="https://img.shields.io/github/last-commit/add2wsd/addos?style=flat-square" alt="Last Commit"></a>
 </p>

-AddOS is a script designed to automate the Arch Linux installation.
+AddOS is an installation script that creates a customized Arch Linux derivative, just because Arch considers installation scripts that are not ArchInstall a derivative of Arch.

 > [!WARNING]
-> This script is in its beta phase.
+> This installer is in its beta phase.
 Features are missing, and it can potentially break your system.
 Confirmations before dangerous actions do not exist at this point. **Use at your own risk.**

 ## 📋 Requirements